jbgreenh/pmp-analytics/README.md

 pip install uv
 uv python install 3.13
 uv sync

+# and for now
+uv pip install .
 ```

-scripts can then be run the scripts using `uv run script.py`
+scripts can then be run using `uv run script.py`